Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 - Create a `tests` folder and module named `test_XXX.py` with test starting with `def test_`.
 - Run `python -m pytest -v` (-m run as module, -v verbose).

-I will demonstrate this with the BASIC example.
+I will demonstrate this with the BASIC example, stored in repo under `_notes`.

 ## Installation